sepanyol/use-evm-transaction-flow/.build/npm/README.md

     run, // executes the process
     step, // text representation of hook status error, // stores the error message
-    isIdle, // initial state
+    reset, // resets the hook to its initial state "idle" approveHash, // provides the approval transaction hash, in case it's needed executeHash, // provides the execution transaction hash, in case it's needed isIdle, // initial state
     isReadyToExecute, // flag if approval is necessary isCheckingAllowance, // flag for checking allowance if not ETH